cncf/toc/tags/contributor-strategy.md

-If you are looking for how-to resources produced by the TAG, please visit [contribute.cncf.io](https://contribute.cncf.io/) or have a look at the contributor, goverance, and related [templates](https://github.com/cncf/project-template).
+If you are looking for how-to resources produced by the TAG, please visit [contribute.cncf.io](https://contribute.cncf.io/) or have a look at the contributor, governance, and related [templates](https://github.com/cncf/project-template).

 For people new to this space, you can learn more about the purpose, objectives, and responsibilities of [CNCF TAGs](https://github.com/cncf/toc/blob/main/tags/cncf-tags.md).